dasoljlee/GAM305_Team1/README.md

   3. Programmer: Matthew Bridegroom will oversee the base programming of the game (AI, Player, Mechanics).

-  4. UI/UX Programmer/Designer: "This team member" (replace "" when decided) will oversee the UI/UX development.
+  4. UI/UX Programmer/Designer: Jessi Lee & Josh Negron will oversee the UI/UX development.

   5. Level Designer/World Builder: Evan Smith will oversee the overall level design.